 Bakasana is an arm balance so requires strength and poise.
-But it is as much about stability, courage and successfully playing with your centre of gravity.
+In Crane you have arms straight and in Crow they are slightly bent.
+Both variations are as much about stability, courage and successfully playing with your centre of gravity.
 So have some fun with it!

 - Start in Malasana, squatting with your feet about shoulder width apart, knees wide and heels down on the mat if possible.